 Table of Contents

-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Greece while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Greece while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Greece.

 Greece is located in southeastern Europe on the Balkan Peninsula, which juts into the Mediterranean Sea.
 The country includes 227 inhabited islands, and is 80% covered by mountains and hills.
 Of the population of 11 million, 3 million live in Athens.

 When negotiating terms of an employment contract and offer letter with an employee in Greece, it may be useful to keep the following in mind:

 It is best practice, although not legally required, to put a written employment contract in place in Greece, in the local language, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in Greece should always state the salary and any compensation amounts in Euro rather than a foreign currency.

 The Greek work week is 40 hours with 5, 8-hour days.

 - New Year’s Day